pupilfirst/playbook/9-faq.md

     The validity period is 5 years.
 See "Term and Termination" in [legal agreements](2-legal-agreement.md).

-16. What we were hired outside of SV?
+16. What we were hired outside of Startup Village?

     Then you don’t have to pay SV.CO anything.
 If we help you get a great job, you pay us.
 Our fee is success-based.